Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

 \subsection{VLM-based Scenario Generation}

-This subsection reviews how \glspl{vlm} are used to generate driving scenarios by leveraging their understanding of visual and textual inputs.
-We group recent works into four categories and display them in (\autoref{tab:vlm_sum}):
+This subsection reviews how \glspl{vlm} are used to generate driving scenarios by leveraging their understanding of visual and textual inputs. \revB{For consistency, the category definitions in this subsection follow the conceptual distinctions introduced in Section III-\ref{subsec:scenario_generation}.} We group recent works into four categories and display them in \autoref{tab:vlm_sum}: